Background pattern

 Reporting of side effects

-If you experience any type of side effect, consult your doctor, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicines for Human Use: www.notificaRAM.es.
+If you experience any side effects, talk to your doctor, even if they are not listed in this leaflet.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medicines: www.notificaRAM.es.

-Store the medication in its original packaging to protect it from light.
+Keep the medicine in the original packaging to protect it from light.

-Do not use the medication after the expiration date that appears on the packaging after CAD.
-The expiration date is the last day of the month indicated.
+Do not use the medicine after the expiry date that appears on the packaging after EXP.
+The expiry date is the last day of the month indicated.

 During the validity period, the product can be stored at room temperature (max.
 25°C) for a period of up to 6 months.
-The start and end dates of storage at room temperature must be noted on the medication packaging.
+The start and end of storage at room temperature should be noted on the medicine packaging.

-After storage at room temperature, Prothromplex Total must not be returned to the refrigerator (2 °C to 8 °C) and must be discarded if not used within the 6 months.
+After storage at room temperature, Prothromplex Total should not be returned to the refrigerator (2°C to 8°C) and should be discarded if not used within 6 months.

 Use the solution immediately after reconstitution.